SolidHal/noisedeck/README.md

 Revisions:

-- add power switch to turn on/off the usb dac so the ipad will still use its speakers

 - more space by the pinkeys
 - add screws/screw holes to topcase supports and bottom case to fasten them to eachother
 - combine topcase supports with topcase parts